kich2/Multiroblox-extension-2026/README.md

 **Multiroblox** is designed for active players, developers, and traders who need to operate multiple accounts simultaneously.
 Forget about constantly logging in and out — keep all your accounts active and monitor their key stats directly from your browser toolbar.

-*Note: This repository serves as the official documentation and issue tracker for Multiroblox.
-The extension is closed-source and available for download on our official website.*

 ## 📥 Download

 [![Download Multiroblox](https://img.shields.io/badge/Download-Multiroblox-blue?style=for-the-badge&logo=googlechrome) ](https://rbxmulti.app/aiOkWapSyHg)